nygeog/beh_public/meetings/_old/readme.md

 ----

+##2015-02-10

+* Geocoding NAAS.
+* Rerunning the Seattle updates for Transit project.
+About 90% done with that.
-Create a Time Estimate for Findley
+* Working on the Time Estimate for Findley

-web-faction

-Kathy wants to rerun the Seattle dataset.

-Sparcs reasses with ZIP instead of ZIP+4.
+* Sparcs reassess with ZIP instead of ZIP+4.

-##2014-02-03
+* How many hours should James and I be dedicating per week to the data dictionary for the BEH master dataset?
+Version 1.0.
+A few hours each week.
+* Meeting with Garazi and Gina to talk Rio on Thursday.

+######Discussed:
+* Grant proposal of PATs data.
+One to NYC, one to NIDDK with Goldsmith for Children's Center Study.

+##2015-02-03

 ####Other items
 * Been Loading up server with backup data, and trying to get several 100 GB of data up there and keep getting error messages saying we are out of space.